 The UTM tool KDCUPD can also be used to migrate to another version of openUTM.
-You can transfer user data from the KDCFILE of the preceding versions into the newly created KDCFILE of openUTM V6.3.
-You start the application under openUTM V6.3 using this KDCFILE, and afterwords the users can continue with their current work.
-For instance, after upgrading to a follow-up version, a time-driven print job initiated with openUTM < V6.3 can be automatically activated by openUTM V6.3 - exactly at the desired time.
+You can transfer user data from the KDCFILE of the preceding versions into the newly created KDCFILE of the current openUTM version.
+You start the application under the current openUTM version using this KDCFILE, and afterwards the users can continue with their current work.
+For instance, after upgrading to a follow-up version, a time-driven print job initiated with the preceding version can be automatically activated by the current version - exactly at the desired time.

-Migrating to a 64-bit environment with KDCUPD
+Migrating to a 64-bit environment with KDCUPD on Linux, Unix and Windows systems

-KDCUPD can be used to transfer information from a 32-bit application environment to a 64bit application environment.
+KDCUPD can be used to transfer information from a 32-bit application environment to a 64-bit application environment.
 This means that you are able to switch over to a 64-bit environment quickly and without loss of data.

-You will find more information on KDCUPD in the openUTM manual "Generating Applications".
+You will find more information on KDCUPD in the openUTM Manual "Generating Applications".